JetBrains/kotlin-web-site/pages/docs/reference/server-overview.md

 # Using Kotlin for Server-side Development

-Kotlin is a great fit for developing server-side applications, allowing to write concise and expressive code while maintaining full compatibility with existing Java-based technology stacks and a smooth learning curve:
+Kotlin is a great fit for developing server-side applications, allowing you to write concise and expressive code while maintaining full compatibility with existing Java-based technology stacks and a smooth learning curve:

  * **Expressiveness**: Kotlin's innovative language features, such as its support for [type-safe builders](/docs/reference/type-safe-builders.html)